menu iconknow your dna logosearch icon

 Autism spectrum disorder (ASD) is a neurodevelopmental disorder that appears in young children as early as one to two years old.

-Neurodevelopmental disorders interfere with people’s ability to learn and apply information and skills.
+Neurodevelopmental disorders affect how people learn and apply information and skills.
 A person with autism tends to struggle with:

 • Social interaction